DamirPorobic/git-hooks/README.md

 # Usage
 Just add the hook script to your `.git/hooks/` directory

-Hooks can be skipped with ´--no-verify´
+Hooks can be skipped with `--no-verify`